 “Obstacles are anything and everything that get in the way of your objectives,” writes Los Angeles acting teacher Ivana Chubbuck.
-They exist both internally (your character’s/your own psychological makeup) and externally (the other characters/actors, the environment).
+They exist both internally (your character’s or your own psychological makeup) and externally (the other characters or actors, the environment).
 “Obstacles give power and intensity to your objective by making your goal harder to accomplish,” Chubbuck continues.
 “If your objective has ‘risk’ to it, it brings jeopardy and danger to the goal.”

 If not, “then your journey is not interesting for you or for the audience,” Chubbuck elaborated in a phone conversation.
 “Without obstacles it ceases to be important.
 As humans, we like the hunt.
 It's the survival instinct—we don't want to just eat berries and fruit picked off the tree.
 There's got to be a barrier that gives you a strong drive to win what you're going after.
 Your choices have to be riddled with things that compel you to do more to accomplish your goal."